Fundraise for charity – raise money & support Young Bristol

 Help to raise funds by supporting collections at events, or organising the allocation of collection tins in your local area.

-pays for 2 evenings of Youth Work for 50 young people with a qualified youth worker
+pays for one evening of Youth Work for 35 young people with our trained Youth Leaders

-will provide a young person on our Outdoor Employment Programme with a First Aid qualification
+will provide a young person on our Outdoor Employment Programme with a Paddlesport Instructor qualification

 allows the Youth Club on Wheels to deliver sessions in a community with no provision for a whole year